-Getting an MBA from a private university is an expensive undertaking.
-When I started working on my degree, the estimated cost of attendance for the entire program was $91,994.
+In March 2010, I completed my Master of Business Administration degree at the University of Denver and received my academic hood.
+Earning an MBA from a private university can be an expensive undertaking, and when I started my studies, the estimated cost for the entire program was nearly $92,000.
 Tuition alone was $67,000.

-Even so, a little over two years after graduation – 736 days to be exact — I made my final student loan payment.
-Here’s how I made it happen and how you can follow in my footsteps to pay off your student loans in just a few years.
+Even so, a little over two years after I graduated — 736 days to be exact — I made my final student loan payment.
+Here’s how I made it happen and how you, too, can pay off your student loans in just a few years.

 I come from a very academically focused family.
 I always knew I wanted to follow in my grandfather’s footsteps and get an MBA at an early age.
 My grandpa managed to graduate from Georgia Tech with an undergraduate degree at 19 and got his MBA a few years later, so I had some tough shoes to fill.

-I completed my undergraduate program at the University of Colorado debt-free thanks to a full scholarship from the Boy Scouts.
-I then went on to began my career in banking a couple of months later.
+I completed my undergraduate program at the University of Colorado debt-free, thanks to a full scholarship from the Boy Scouts.
+I then went on to begin my career in banking a couple of months later.

-Like many millennials looking to save money after graduation, I moved back in with my parents and started saving thousands of dollars each month.
+Like many millennials looking to save money after graduation, I moved back in with my parents and started putting aside thousands of dollars each month.
 After all, my only expenses at that point were my car, a new grown-up wardrobe, and nights out on the town with friends.

-It didn’t take long to realize that I was not in the right job for me, so left the company after about six months to work on something new.
+It didn’t take long to realize that I was not in the right job, so I left the company after about six months to work on something new.
 At that point, I had saved the majority of my salary for half a year, which left me with the biggest bank balance of my life.

 Working during school